tutulbuet/dynatrace/README.md

 # dynatrace Presentation - Part 1
+#Assumptions:
+- Security is not a concern for this demo (Hence didn't consider creating a custom VPC, subnets-private/public, routing table, internet gatway, NAT gatway etc.)
+- Assumed any bug fix for sock-shop is not scoped in this demo as only task is to host the application in kubernetes environment and enable Dynatrace monitoring

 ## Launch EC2 Instance
 Login to AWS console and go to EC2 service > Launch Instance